 Of course, in practice, the NYC legal system is rarely so simple.
 One exception exists to this rule that can allow you to sue your employer in certain situations: if your employer intentionally caused your injury.
 Despite this, third-party, non-employers who contributed to the cause of your work injury are subject to lawsuits via the third-party claims (personal injury) system.

 If you have been hurt while on the job, call or contact our top-rated workers’ compensation lawyers for a free consultation today.
 We can help you learn more about your right to sue an employer or a third party for injuries sustained at work.
+Read more about how we can help you win your workers compensation case.

 Personal injury lawsuits generally require that the injured party prove someone else’s negligence caused the injury.
 The workers’ compensation system began for the simple reason that while employees are often injured at work, it is very difficult to prove that the employer’s negligence caused the injury.
 Workers’ compensation is designed to protect employers and employees alike by providing employees with compensation regardless of fault.